 Many bed-in-a-box brands are foam only, however, there are a few options on the market that offer the support of pocket springs as well.

 If you want to experience the benefits of memory foam, latex and pocket springs, the Eva Mattress-in-a-box is a hybrid mattress which offers the cloud-like comfort of memory foam and the support of pocket springs.

 Eva's Premium Adapt Mattress and Comfort Classic Mattress (formerly known as the Eva Mattress Plus and Eva Mattress respectively) are made from a 5-zone pocket spring system that works to support the high-pressure points of the body, along with maximising airflow and reducing partner disturbance.

 The Eva Mattress is a 4x award-winning mattress including most recently awarded as a CHOICE Recommended mattress and Finders 'Best Mattress Under $1000'.
 Not to mention Eva is backed by Chiropractors (pardon the pun) so you know you’re in good hands.

 When buying a mattress — compressed or not — be sure to also check the certifications to ensure the materials used are free from harsh chemicals.

 Myth #4 One mattress firmness does not fit all

 Sleep is personal, and there’s not a one-size-fits-all approach when it comes to buying the perfect mattress.

 That’s why many reputable mattress-in-a-box brands offer mattress trials from 30 - 120 days.
+We offer 365 days.
 This will allow you to sleep on the mattress in the comfort of your own home to make sure you’re — both literally and figuratively — comfortable with your purchase.